 X-Win32 serves LAN-based users with XDMCP, REXEC and SSH connections.
 FastX is a client-server solution designed for customers who need fast, secure and persistent connections over the Internet.
 Check out our FAQ for more information.
 If you need both products, special pricing is available.

 X-Win32 can be installed on Windows computers as well as on USB flash drives, adding great mobility to the product.
 Users can access their remote Unix and Linux applications from a variety of PCs by booting X-Win32 from a flash drive.
-Pre-configured sessions are also stored on the flash drive so no additional configuration is necessary.
+Pre-configured sessions are also stored on the flash drive.

 StarNet's X-Win32 software products are X-Window server software programs that remotely display the interface of third party X-Window applications and enable the user to interact with those applications.
 While StarNet has made every reasonable effort to ensure that X-Win32 user interface elements are 508 compliant, we cannot be responsible for third party applications or the 508 compliance of the X-Window protocol.
 Please note that the table below applies only to X-Win32 user interface components.